 \subsection{Scale-dependent energetics}

-We investigate the influence of injected modes on the resulting energy cascade.
-Fig.~\ref{fig:power_spectra} shows the kinetic (black solid curves) and magnetic (blue solid curves) power spectra (Eq.~\ref{eq:power_spectrum}) of the simulations compensated by different scalings, as indicated in the labels of the vertical axes.
-Top row shows turbulence simulations driven kinetically, while bottom row shows simulations where turbulence is driven magnetically.
-From left to right, plasma beta decreases.
-We note that \Ms\ $\sim 0.
-1$ in all simulations, and hence $\beta$ variations correspond to differences in $|\vec{B_0}|$ or \MA.
+We investigated the influence of injected modes on the resulting energy cascade.
+Fig.~\ref{fig:power_spectra} shows the kinetic (purple solid curves) and magnetic (yellow solid curves) power spectra (Eq.~\ref{eq:power_spectrum}) of the simulations compensated by different scalings, as indicated in the labels of the vertical axes.
+The top row shows turbulence simulations driven kinetically, while the bottom row shows simulations where turbulence is driven magnetically.
+From left to right, we can see that the plasma beta decreases.
+We note that \Ms\ $\sim 0.1$ in all simulations and, hence, the $\beta$ variations correspond to differences in $|\vec{B_0}|$ or \MA.

 Using the Helmholtz decomposition method, we decomposed the kinetic energy spectrum into a solenoidal and a compressible component to explore how their relative ratios change with $\beta$ and forcing.
-According to Helmholtz decomposition, any smoothly varying field can be decomposed into divergence-free (incompressible) and curl-free (compressible) modes:
+According to Helmholtz decomposition, any smoothly varying field can be decomposed into divergence-free (incompressible) and curl-free (compressible) modes, expressed as